 - Property wealth (net).
 The self-reported value of any property owned, including a main residence plus any other land or property owned in the UK or abroad.

-The average household wealth is £562,408.
+The average household wealth is £576,000.
 The average figure is higher than the median figure because averages are skewed upwards when there are some very large data points.
 In this case, some households who are very wealthy make the average figures nearly 2X the median wealth figures.

 Here is a chart showing average household wealth by age, across the four components of wealth: physical wealth, property wealth, private pension wealth and financial wealth (i.e., savings).
 Remember, average figures are higher than "typical" or median figures, as they are skewed upwards by those with high levels of wealth.